 As I continue my Instagram-for-business adventure, here are some dos and don'ts I've discovered that can help build your following and create a positive experience for both you and your followers.

 Earned media can be "free" advertising and public relations.
 But you can't obtain it without an investment.
 See how media mentions and social sharing are earned.

-If you started writing a book, then got sidetracked by life or even other writing endeavors, it's hard to get going again.
+If you started writing a book then got sidetracked by life or even other writing endeavors, it may be hard to get going again.
 Find out what to do if your book writing is stalled.

 A critique is an often overlooked process that can help authors ready their book manuscripts for more detailed editing.
 See what a critique is and how it helps.

 Ever run into people who proudly declare that they are serial entrepreneurs, like it’s a badge of honor?
 In some cases, it is.
 But in other cases, it's just a cover for serial failure.
 See why.

 Confused buyers can be some of the worst customers ever!
 They can be high maintenance and low profit.
 Discover some ways to deal with them . . . or not.